-Fragment of the spectrogram of all BMATers saying Music Innovators.
-A spectrogram is the basis for our audio fingerprinting.
+Fragment of a spectrogram, the image that represents all BMATers saying out loud “Music Innovators”.
+A spectrogram is the basis for our audio fingerprinting technology.

 When a song is ingested into our database, we automatically generate and store its fingerprint which we’ll later use to identify the audio tracks we record across TVs, radios, and venues.
 Just like with human fingerprints, we compare recorded audio against a global database of acoustic fingerprints and locate its match within seconds.

 But as every recording is unique, identifying audio (matching it with its fingerprint and metadata) requires it to be almost identical to the stored and fingerprinted song.
 However, not strictly identical because good fingerprinting technology must be robust against certain sound degradations and needs to detect when the song isn’t itself anymore.